5 Best Steelhead Fishing Rigs That Guide Use

 Similar to the drift fishing method, I always use the Bottom Bouncing method when fishing for steelhead in smaller and shallower sections of rivers.

-Still-Water Steelhead Fishing Rigs: Plunking Rig
+Still-Water Rigs For Steelhead Fishing: Plunking Rig

 A bottom rig for trout , steelhead and salmon fishing ponds, lakes, and in reservoirs.